Basic Usage

 Core Hotkeys

-By default, IntelliShell sets up three main hotkeys.
+By default, IntelliShell sets up several hotkeys.
 These are the primary ways you will interact with the tool.

 -